Skip to content

 Deregulation would allow people with dangerous histories to buy silencers without background checks.

 Silencers in the wrong hands create serious public safety risks.
 The loud and distinctive noise that a gun makes is one of its most important safety features: when people hear it, they realize they may need to run, hide, or protect others.
-In mass shootings, being able to hear and identify the gunshots can mean the difference between life and death.

 Silencers are not a “hearing protection” issue.
 The gun lobby claims their efforts are intended to protect hunters’ hearing, but silencers are not the most effective or the safest way to do so.
-In fact, silencers make hunting more dangerous, while ear protection products work better than silencers to protect hearing and safety – which is why the U.S. military relies on them, not silencers, to protect soldiers’ hearing.
+In fact, silencers make hunting more dangerous, while ear protection products work better than silencers to protect hearing and safety—which is why the U.S. military relies on them, not silencers, to protect soldiers’ hearing.